These 45 specific, actionable, and goal-oriented productive things to do in your spare time will help you with personal growth.

 Don’t worry, meal prepping isn’t just for the impeccably organized.
 We utilize meal prepping to save time, save money, and save our diet.
 Often our meals aren’t necessarily made in advance either, but we rely heavily on a well-stocked pantry.

 A few basics that can make many meals means that your prep and cook time will be minimal and your unhealthy pizza takeout non-existent (except for special occasions).

 Our biggest secret?
 Remember that your freezer is your best friend for vegetables and fruits.
-Here are a few more tips and resources for meal prepping.
+Here are a few tips and an easy guide on how to meal prep for the week.
 Effective meal prepping is a productive thing to do that will make you healthier and create more time.

-One of the most influential and productive things I did for my diet this year was watching the movie, The Game Changers (here is our film review), on Netflix.
+An easy but productive thing to do when you have nothing to do is watch a great documentary.
+One of the most influential and productive things I did for my diet this year was watching the documentary, Game Changers on Netflix.

 This isn’t your typical plant-based food documentary, and we love that it’s not a vegan propaganda film.
 What else would you expect from a movie by James Cameron, Arnold Schwarzenegger, and Jackie Chan?
 And yes, it goes into the science of how erections get bigger on a plant-based diet.
 You’re welcome.

 So, if you’re going to do some personal development with food documentaries, start here.
-We also loved, Sustainable.
-If you have a favorite, please share it with us in the comments.
+We also loved Sustainable and Live to 100: Secrets of the Blue Zones.

 Have you tried intermittent fasting?
-It’s a dieting schedule that Ryan and I naturally fell into once we started sleeping more.
+It’s an eating schedule that Ryan and I naturally fell into once we started sleeping more.
 While our engineering selves tend to be wary of “fad diets,” the research and benefits for fasting go back generations.

 If you haven’t tried intermittent fasting yet, expect increased focus, more control of hunger, and increase weight loss or muscle gain.